noobdevsam/spring-project-pqc-vstego/PQC-VStego_SRS_v1dot7.md

     * It registers with the **Discovery Service** and pulls its configuration from the **Config Service**.
 9. **Video Processing Service (Spring Boot):**
     * The worker service.
 Consumes jobs from Kafka.
-    * Fetches files from the File Service.
+   * Fetches files from the File Service and calls the Cryptography Service as needed.
     * Executes ffmpeg for frame extraction/re-assembly.
-    * Performs LSB steganography.
+   * Performs LSB-1 steganography.
     * Streams resulting files back to the File Service.
     * It registers with the **Discovery Service** and pulls its configuration from the **Config Service**.